NEU-DSG/wwp-public-code-share/docs/dates_and_times_in_DH/README.md

 # Dates and Times in DH
 ## An annotated application profile of ISO 8601:2019 for use with TEI and other DH systems

-This directory holds a technical report by Syd Bauman, including its source, ancillary files, and published output.
+This directory holds the development copy of a technical report by Syd Bauman, including its source, ancillary files, and publishable output.
+As the development version, it may be in some parts incorrect, incomplete, invalid, or even (gasp!) ill-formed.
+On the other hand, it may have corrections and improvements over the published version.

+The published version is currently available (in XHTML5 only) on the [WWP website](FIXME!!).
 It was sponsored by the Northeastern University [Digital Scholarship Group](https://dsg.northeastern.edu/) and has been published on the [WWP](https://www.wwp.neu.edu/) [website](FIXME!!).

 Sarah Connell, Caitlin Pollack, and Karin Bredenberg provided document review and copy editing.